moja-global/community-website/style_guide.md

 Follow standard American English punctuation rules.
 For more guidance, see “[Punctuation](https://brand.github.com/content/grammar#punctuation)” in GitHub’s Brand Guide and “[Punctuation](https://docs.microsoft.com/style-guide/punctuation)” in the Microsoft Style Guide.

+### Responsive content
+If you’re writing for the web, assume your content will be used on a variety of devices.
+Many websites today are responsive—that is, they reconfigure automatically based on the device in use.
+Assume your content will be viewed at small sizes.

+### Keep it short
+- **Short text** is always better, but on mobile devices, it’s imperative.
+Try to write sentences and paragraphs that are short enough to read on a mobile screen without scrolling.
+It’s hard to read a paragraph when you need to scroll to see the second half.

+- **Try to keep headings to one, short line.** Two-line headings take up twice as much scarce vertical space.
+Use short words in headings, too, if you can.
+If a customer uses larger fonts to improve accessibility, long words may break across lines.

+- **Short sections**—headings and the text that follows—are easier to read on small screens.
+Short sections also make it easier for customers to stop reading and later pick up where they left off.

+### Use simple images, charts, and tables

+- Choose simple images and crop extraneous detail.

+- **Create infographics carefully.** Provide a way for readers to open an infographic in an application where they can enlarge specific areas.
+Or, present individual sections of the infographic within text, and provide a link to the full infographic.

 ## Best practices

 For words that have multiple spellings, use American English over British English.